ravi-sm/pla/README.md

-# pla
+# PLA
-Insurance application for PLA,Zambia
+Application for PLA,Zambia